Zaki-1052/Mothers-Day-Site/README.md

 - Built by Zaki Alibhai, with inspiration from creative educators, artists, and the open-source community.
 - Powered by [OpenAI](https://openai.com/) and modern web technologies.
+- Enhanced and improved with Claude Code assistance.

 ---